Fort Myers Beach Water & Beach Conditions

 - November 29-30 (New Moon)

-In Southwest Florida over the past week, K. brevis was observed at background to medium concentrations in and offshore of Pinellas County, low to medium concentrations in and offshore of Hillsborough County, background to medium concentrations in and offshore of Manatee, Sarasota, Charlotte, and Lee counties, and background to very low concentrations offshore of Collier County.
+In Southwest Florida over the past week, K. brevis was observed at background to medium concentrations in Pinellas County, very low and medium concentrations in Hillsborough County, background to low concentrations in Manatee County, background to medium concentrations in Sarasota County, low and medium concentrations in Charlotte County, background to high concentrations in and offshore of Lee County, and background to medium concentrations in and offshore of Collier County.

-Fish kills suspected to be related to red tide were reported to FWC’s Fish Kill Hotline and other partners over the past week for Southwest Florida (offshore of Pinellas County and along Manatee and Sarasota counties).
+Fish kills suspected to be related to red tide were reported to FWC’s Fish Kill Hotline and other partners over the past week for Southwest Florida (along Pinellas County).

-Respiratory irritation suspected to be related to red tide was reported over the past week in Southwest Florida (Sarasota County).
+Respiratory irritation suspected to be related to red tide was reported over the past week in Southwest Florida (Pinellas and Sarasota counties).
 For forecasts that use FWC and partner data, please visit the National Oceanic and Atmospheric Administration’s Gulf of Mexico Harmful Algal Blooms Forecast.

 Florida Department of Environmental Protection

-There were 24 reported site visits in the past seven days with 24 samples collected.
-Algal bloom conditions were observed by samplers at seven of the sites.
+There were 12 reported site visits in the past seven days with 12 samples collected.
+Algal bloom conditions were observed by samplers at eight of the sites.

 Sanibel-Captiva Conservation Foundation